Topological order and Fractons from Gauging Exponential Symmetries: Discussion and Outlook

 \section{Discussion and Outlook}

-In this work, we present a class of $\mathbb{Z}_N$ gauge theories derived from gauging exponential symmetries.
-These gauge theories, specified in terms of stabilizer Hamiltonians, share many similarities with the toric code model.
-They exhibit topological ground state degeneracy and support anyonic excitations generated by non-local operators, while also displaying long-range entanglement beyond area law.
-However, they differ from the prominent toric code in prime aspects.
-Their charge and flux excitations have restricted mobility on the lattice, and their ground state degeneracies depend on parameters at the UV scale.
-In this sense, the exponential symmetry models resemble the 2D R2TC \cite{oh22a,oh22b,pace2022position,oh2023aspects}, the 2D Dipolar Chern-Simons \cite{delfino22}, and the X-Cube models \cite{Castelnovo2010_xcube,vijay2016fracton}, but with some important differences.
-We conclude our discussion by comparing various aspects of these models in Table \ref{tab:example}.
+In this work, we present a class of $\mathbb{Z}_N$ gauge theories obtained by gauging exponential polynomial symmetries.
+In two dimensions, these theories, formulated through stabilizer Hamiltonians, share key features with conventional topological orders: they possess topological ground-state degeneracy, support anyonic excitations created by non-local operators, and exhibit long-range entanglement.
+At the same time, they differ in important ways: their charge and flux excitations have restricted mobility on the lattice, and their ground-state degeneracy depends on parameters set at the UV scale.
+We further generalize the concept of exponential symmetry to three dimensions, introducing a broader class of fracton models.
+The stabilizer codes and discrete gauge theories developed here open potential new avenues for exploring generalized symmetries and fracton gauge theories.
+We conclude by outlining several open questions for future investigation: